oceanprotocol-archive/OEPs/11/README.md

 * **did** - See [OEP-7](../7/README.md).
 * **agreementId** or **serviceAgreementId** - Is the unique ID referring to a Service Agreement established between a PUBLISHER and a CONSUMER.
 The CONSUMER (via Squid) is the one creating this random unique serviceId.
 * **serviceDefinitionId** - Identifies one service in the array of services included in the DDO.
 It is created by the PUBLISHER (via Squid) upon DDO creation and is associated with different services.
 * **templateId** - Identifies a unique Service Agreement template.
-The templates supported are deployed on-chain by Ocean Protocol and the addresses or templateId's can be found in the ABI's.
-Initially the following templates is supported:
+The templates supported are deployed on-chain by Ocean Protocol and the addresses or templateIds can be found in the ABIs.
+Initially the following templates are supported:
   - **EscrowAccessSecretStoreTemplate**